 One social dance is held each term.
-Students in grades 7-9 are allowed to attend these dances and may bring a quest to the fall and winter dances.
-All quests must be sponsored by a Bement student, be in grades 7-9, be registered on the sign-up list, and be approved by the upper school head prior to the dance.
+Students in grades 7 through 9 are allowed to attend these dances and may bring a guest to the fall and winter dances.
+All guests must be sponsored by a Bement student, be in grades 7 through 9, be registered on the sign-up list, and be approved by the upper school head prior to the dance.

-The cotillion, an annual year-end, semi-formal event, is held before commencement.
-Following dinner, the dance is held at Bement.
-Due to space limitations, guests are not brought to this dance.
+The cotillion, an annual year-end, semi-formal dinner and dance event, is held the Wednesday before commencement.
+As cotillion is a special celebration for the Bement community, outside guests are not brought to the dance.